codeaashu/codeaashu/README.md

       <ul style="list-style: none; padding-left: 0;">

 ### This is aashuu ✦
-Professionally, an Entrepreneur
+I'm an entrepreneur by purpose.

+> Professionally, I'm a software engineer who designs, and a design engineer who builds.

-> I solve expensive problems for those who don’t care about the price.
+> NOTE: I cross the limits of possibility for those who don't care about the price.

-> I design attraction that put wow factor in every business/person.

-> I build dominant software/products through obsession and creative creation.

-> I sell urgency that creates a market to buy water in the middle of the sea.
       </ul>

 <td align="center" valign="top">